 Structural Hull Limited Warranty: For the first North American retail purchaser, the limited warranty period for Structural Hull Defects (defined below) runs for the duration of their period of ownership.
-For the second North American retail purchaser (if applicable), the limited warranty period for Structural Hull Defects runs for ten (10) years.
+For the second North American retail purchaser (if applicable), if properly transferred in compliance with the transfer requirements set forth in this document, the limited warranty period for Structural Hull Defects runs for ten (10) years from the date the limited warranty period began to run for the first North American purchaser.
 The "Hull" shall mean the single fiberglass molded shell and integral structure within that shell, including stringers, floorboards, transom and related structural reinforcements, all of which are below the Hull flange (i.e. gunwale).
 A "Structural Hull Defect" shall mean a substantial defect in the fiberglass boat's Hull, which causes the fiberglass boat to be unfit or unsafe for general use as a pleasure craft under normal operating conditions.